How to Apply | FAQs | Grant-writing Advice | Apply

 - a rough cut, to show the entirety of the story and scope of the film

 If you do not have any or all of these elements, that’s ok!
 Many filmmakers have received grants before they shoot or edit.
-If you do have live footage, please submit it.
 If you don’t have footage, we recommend submitting a look book or a series of stills or sketches, or something else that visually represents your film.

 What kind of films does Rooftop Films fund?